Erin’s Recipe Rundown

 - Pumpkin: Be sure to use canned pumpkin for this recipe, not pumpkin pie filing!
 Canned pumpkin is pure pumpkin puree, while pumpkin pie filling has added pumpkin pie spice and sweetener.

-- Oil: Any neutral-tasting oil will work for this recipe, such as vegetable oil or canola oil.
+- Oil: Any neutral-tasting oil will work for this recipe, such as vegetable, avocado, or canola oil.
+Using oil instead of butter in cupcakes helps create a light, fluffy crumb.

 For more pumpkin desserts, try these recipes for gluten-free pumpkin roll, gluten-free pumpkin bars, gluten-free pumpkin pie, gluten-free thanksgiving dessert and gluten-free pumpkin cheesecake.